spring-projects/spring-boot/README.md

 `spring run <sample>.groovy` from samples directory.

-Java samples are available in [spring-boot-samples](spring-boot-samples) and should be build with maven and run use `java -jar target/<sample>.jar`.
+Java samples are available in [spring-boot-samples](spring-boot-samples) and should be built with maven and run by invoking `java -jar target/<sample>.jar`.
 The following java samples are provided:

 * [spring-boot-sample-simple](spring-boot-samples/spring-boot-sample-simple) -